PreLeyZero/exotic-industries/other/alien_update.md

 Difficulties:
 1. Terrain and Water level are difficult
-2. Nuclear power such as Fission and Fusion does NOT work (via script, think of a reason like in the expanse) -> need for solar/burn stuff or use alien flux generators for power, add alien crystal generators that just make power (but need condensed cryodust infused crystal to "activate", maybe also find working one on nauvism or possiblity to get crystal and off version)
+2. Nuclear power such as Fission and Fusion does NOT work (via script, think of a reason like in the expanse) -> need for solar/burn stuff or use alien flux generators for power, add alien crystal generators that just make power (but need condensed cryodust infused crystal to "activate", maybe also find working one on nauvis or possiblity to get crystal and off version)
 3. no biters
+4. no direct water, only over secondary from gaia pump (treat air filter recipe for water accordingly)
+5. no main ressources, only over dirty water

 # alien knowledge system